near/cargo-near/README.md

 By default, this runs a reproducible build in a [Docker](https://docs.docker.com/) container, which:

-- runs against source code version, committed to git, ignoring any uncommitted changes
+1. runs against source code version, committed to git, ignoring any uncommitted changes
-- requires that `Cargo.lock` of project is created (e.g. via `cargo update`) and added to git
+2. requires that `Cargo.lock` of project is created (e.g. via `cargo update`) and added to git
-- will use configuration in `[package.metadata.near.reproducible_build]` section of contract's `Cargo.toml`
+3. will use configuration in `[package.metadata.near.reproducible_build]` section of contract's `Cargo.toml`

+Important flags:

+1. `--no-docker`
-`--no-docker` flag can be used to perform a regular build with rust toolchain installed onto host, running the `cargo-near` cli. *NO*-Docker builds run against actual state of code in filesystem and not against a version, committed to source control.
+    - flag can be used to perform a regular build with rust toolchain installed onto host, running the `cargo-near` cli.
+    - *NO*-Docker builds run against actual state of code in filesystem and not against a version, committed to source control.

+2. `--no-locked`
-`--no-locked` flag is allowed in *NO*-Docker builds, e.g. to generate a `Cargo.lock` *and* simultaneously build the contract.
+    - flag is allowed in *NO*-Docker builds, e.g. to generate a `Cargo.lock` *and* simultaneously build the contract.
+    - flag is allowed in Docker builds, but
+      - such builds are not reproducible due to potential update of dependencies and compiled `wasm` mismatch as a result

 ---